Section 3: Handicapping Theory Part 2 (Technical Analysis & Team Trends)

 Team Trends:

 While the use of team trends worked very well during the 80’s and through the mid-90’s, the advent of free agency and the constant changing of head coaches in the league changed the personalities of teams every few years, making previous patterns of these teams meaningless in most cases.
-I tend to shy away from most team oriented trends unless the head coach or core of star players has been intact over the term of the trend.
-I certainly wouldn’t pay much attention to a Carolina Panthers trend that included games prior to the arrival of quarterback Cam Newton and head coach Ron Rivera, who both changed the personality of that team.
+I tend to ignore most team-oriented trends unless the head coach or core of star players has been intact over the term of the trend.
+I certainly wouldn’t pay much attention to a San Francisco 49ers’ trend that included games prior to the arrival of head coach Kyle Shanahan, who changed the personality of that team.
 On the other hand, longer term trends of the Pittsburgh Steelers do have some validity due to the long tenure of head coach Mike Tomlin- even though the personnel have changed over the years.

-Team trends can still be an effective handicapping tool, but I do not use team trends that no longer explain the personality of a team.
 From a statisticians’ point of view, a trend is basically a sample of games taken from a pool/population of results.
 When the pool from which the sample was taken changes, the sample of games is no longer representative of that pool and should thus not be used as a forecasting tool.
 Thus, team trends work best with teams that have had the same coach or core group of players for at least as far as the trend goes back.
+Most teams haven’t had their head coach intact long enough for a team trend to matter, as the sample size of a team trend is usually too small to assume that the trend is predictive.

 Situational Trends:

 As the use of team trends became more limited because of free agency and coaching changes, I began looking for patterns that explained the results of all teams that were in the same set of circumstances.
 For instance, how did all teams perform following consecutive games in which they allowed less than 10 points?
 Or, what is the record of Monday night home underdogs?
-These league-wide patterns are referred to as situational trends.
+I refer to these league-wide patterns as situational trends.
 I have found that situational trends are better indicators of future point spread results than team trends, because team specific changes (such as coaching changes and free agency) have little effect on league wide patterns.
 The patterns that exist in the NFL and in college football have existed for years and are based on the psychological ups and downs that exist in all teams and in the wagering habits of the betting public.
+The market has adjusted for some of the patterns in team performance that have existed for decades but there is still some value in situational analysis.

-This sort of betting behavior based on short-term results leads to line value and that is why these sort of bounce-back or letdown situations produce pretty good results.
-For instance, NFL teams that have won and covered the spread in each of their last 3 weeks are just 98-164-6 ATS (since 1980 and 1-4 in 2022) when going on the road to face a team with a winning record.
+This sort of betting behavior based on short-term results leads to line value and that is why bounce-back or letdown situations produce pretty good results.
+For instance, NFL teams that have won and covered the spread in each of their last 3 weeks are just 88-147-6 ATS in regular season games since 1980 when going on the road to face a team with a winning record.
 That is a good example of a contrary trend that works because recent results have been over-adjusted for in the market.
+Another example of a trend that takes advantage of the public’s overreaction to recent results is playing on 0.500 or worse NFL teams on a losing streak (2 or more losses) that have lost to the spread in 5 or more consecutive games.
+Such teams are 110-72-5 ATS as underdogs since 1986 and the results are better if their opponent is not an elite team (77-40-4 ATS if facing a team with a win percentage under 0.666, including 5-0 ATS the last two seasons).

 Does Technical Analysis Work?

-Technical analysis has come under scrutiny by fundamental handicappers and some sports bettors due to the fact that anybody searching a database randomly for patterns will find situations that have produced very good results.
+Technical analysis has come under scrutiny by fundamental handicappers and some sports bettors because anybody searching a database randomly for patterns will find situations that have produced very good results.
 However, the key is to look for situations that make sense.
-I don’t use trends such as “The Steelers are 13-2 in week number 7” (Do they actually know that week 7 is their week and gain confidence from it?) or “bet on home dogs from +2 to +4 if it’s a weeknight MAC game” (the more narrow the point spread range is the more likely it is a random occurrence and not a true indicator of a real pattern).
+I don’t use trends such as “The Steelers are 13-2 in week number 7” (Do they actually know that week 7 is their week and gain confidence from it?) or “bet on home dogs from +2 to +4 if it’s a weeknight MAC game” (the narrower the point spread range is the more likely it is a random occurrence and not a true indicator of a real pattern).

 Many handicappers tend to back-fit past data by adding more and more factors (parameters) to a situation until they have a very high percentage angle (but also a much smaller sample size).
 However, my research has shown that a situation’s predictability is sacrificed with each parameter added to derive that situation.
 For instance, a situation with a record of 50-20-2 (71%) that is derived using 10 factors isn’t as predictive as the 60.6% home underdog situation that I presented above, which has just 7 parameters (this game home, this game dog, won last game, dog last game, win percentage 60% or lower, and opponent does not have revenge, opponent not off a bye) and a much larger sample size.
 It’s easy to find a very high-percentage situation if you use an unlimited number of parameters to get to that situation, but all that will result in is a situation that explains what has happened rather than something that helps predict what will happen.

 My research, and the theories of statistics, shows that more predictive angles have fewer factors and a larger sample size, rather than a smaller sample situation with a high winning percentage that was derived by using too many parameters (i.e. more back-fitting).
-Further research I’ve done enables me to accurately assess a situation’s future performance based on the win percentage, sample size, number of parameters and more recent performance (i.e. record of the angle over the past 3 seasons).
+Further research I’ve done enables me to accurately assess a situation’s future performance based on the win percentage, sample size, and the number of parameters.
 For instance, I can now tell you that a situation with a record of 140-60-5 ATS that uses 6 parameters has a 55.1% chance of winning the next time it applies if the line is otherwise fair according to my metrics.
 Having a realistic expectation of a situation’s value has helped my overall analysis immensely, and I will continue to devote time each summer to update the research on the predictability of my situational analysis.

 Remember, just because a situation is 70% over 200 games in the past does not mean that it will win 70% of the time in the future.
 A 140-60 situational trend is simply a sample of 200 games selected from a population consisting of all NFL games (or whatever sport the situation pertains to).
 Since the NFL is constantly changing (although the league as a whole doesn’t change nearly as quickly as most individual teams do), the results of the same situation in the future will not fully reflect the past.
-Also, by definition, a statistically significant trend has a 5% probability of being caused by no more than chance variation, and the record of those trends can be expected to be 50% as a whole, bringing down the overall percentage of all significant trends.
+Also, by definition, a statistically significant trend has a 5% probability of being caused by chance, and the record of those trends can be expected to be 50%, which brings down the overall percentage of all significant trends.
 There is also going to be a certain level of back-fitting involved in finding a situation, which also lowers the future percentage of the situation.
 Of course, the better the record, the greater number of games in the sample, and the fewer parameters there are in an angle the more likely that the situation is real and not just random.